 In general, make-dynamic-script takes any markup object as its argument.
-The dynamic font only contains the characters f,m,p,r,s and z, so if a dynamic mark that includes plain text or punctuation symbols is desired, markup commands that reverts font family and font encoding to normal text should be used, for example \normal-text.
-The interest of using make-dynamic-script instead of an ordinary markup is ensuring the vertical alignment of markup objects and hairpins that are attached to the same note head.
+The dynamic font only contains the characters f, m, p, r, s, z, and n; if a dynamic mark that includes plain text or punctuation symbols is desired, markup commands that reverts font family and font encoding to normal text should be used, for example \normal-text.
+Using make-dynamic-script instead of an ordinary markup ensures vertical alignment of markup objects and hairpins that are attached to the same note head.